chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

   mpirun -np n_proc lethe-fluid-matrix-free tgv-matrix-free.prm

-For a 5 initial refinement (:math:`32^3` Q2 cells), the matrix-based solver takes around 1 hour and 20 minutes on 16 cores while the matrix-free solver takes less than 20 minutes.
+For a 5 initial refinements (:math:`32^3` Q2 cells), the matrix-based solver takes around 1 hour and 20 minutes on 16 cores while the matrix-free solver takes less than 20 minutes.
 Running the same problem, but in Q3 (:math:`32^3` Q3 cells), the matrix-free solver takes less than 2 hours while the matrix-based solver takes close to a day and consumes a tremendous amount of ram (approx. 80 GB).
 If you have 64 GB of ram, you can run an even finer mesh (:math:`64^3` Q3 cells) using the matrix-free solver in approximately 16 hours.

 ----------------------